nelhage/blog.nelhage.com/content/post/pickles-for-ml.markdown

 The researcher now only needs to worry about the forwards- and backwards-compatibility of this class, and can fairly free refactor any implementation code by also refactoring the code that constructs the `Model` object from a `ModelConfig`.

-But it's worth noting that our resercher (and/or her team) are *still experimenting* and trying new things and iteration and "time to experiment" and perhaps more importantly "cognitive cost to experiment" rule all.
+But it's worth noting that our researcher (and/or her team) are *still experimenting* and trying new things and iteration and "time to experiment" and perhaps more importantly "cognitive cost to experiment" rule all.
 And so, while many of the fields on this class will be nice "normal" integers and booleans and perhaps enumerations, it's a bit tedious to have to add support for each further experiment.

 And so, perhaps our researcher leaves a number of "escape hatches."
 As a trivial example: it's still moderately trendy in this field to try replacing the nonlinearity or "activation function" that we apply to a tensor after a fully-connected layer (I'm [guilty here myself][solu]).